-This Compensation Discussion and Analysis provides information regarding the 2021 compensation program for our Chief Executive Officer, Chief Financial Officer, and the next three most highly compensated executive officers of Cohu at the end of 2021.
+This Compensation Discussion and Analysis ("CD&A") provides information regarding the 2023 compensation program for our Chief Executive Officer, Chief Financial Officer, our next two most highly compensated executive officers of Cohu who were serving at the end of 2023 (there were no other executive officers of Cohu serving at the end of 2023) and one additional individual who was not serving as an executive officer of Cohu at the end of 2023 but was among our next three most highly compensated officers during 2023.
 These individuals were:

-Named Executive Officer Position(s) Luis A. Müller President and Chief Executive Officer (our "CEO") Jeffrey D. Jones Senior Vice President Finance and Chief Financial Officer (1) Christopher G. Bohrson Senior Vice President, Global Customer Group Thomas D. Kampfer Vice President Corporate Development, General Counsel and Secretary Ian P. Lawee Senior Vice President and General Manager, Semiconductor Test Group
+Named Executive Officer Position(s) Luis A. Müller President and Chief Executive Officer (our "CEO") Jeffrey D. Jones Senior Vice President Finance and Chief Financial Officer Christopher G. Bohrson Senior Vice President and Chief Customer Officer Senior Vice President Corporate Development, General Counsel and Secretary Thomas D. Kampfer (1) lan P. Lawee Senior Vice President and General Manager, Semiconductor Test Group (2)